19bufordcarl/CarlRPG/Myth & Shadow/Character Creation/Level 0 Characters/Advanced Character Creation.md

 ## Who Are You?

 - [ ] Choose your character's [Ancestry](../../Player%20Characters/Ancenstries/Ancestry.md).
-- [ ] Choose the [Background](../../Player%20Characters/Backgrounds/Background.md) your character had, but DONT choose a [Favored Ability](../../Player%20Characters/Backgrounds/Favored%20Ability.md).
+- [ ] Choose the [Background](../../Player%20Characters/Backgrounds/Background.md) your character had, but DONT choose a [Primary Skill](../../Player%20Characters/Backgrounds/Primary%20Skill.md).
 	- [ ] You'll gain your favored ability once you hit level 1.
 - [ ] Create a name for your character and choose some appearance traits.